 The fact is that knowledge decay sets in fast especially if employees are not using the skills they have been taught.
 Organizations that do not have a strategy for reinforcing skills post training will always battle this problem.
 Designing follow-up activities that reinforce learned skills, ensuring that all learning material is available easily in a central information repository, making training videos and other learning material archivable and searchable are a few ways to address this problem.

-Information overload – There is such a thing called too much information
+Information overload is too much information

 Organizations thus have to look at creating bite-sized training modules that can be delivered to the employee in a device-agnostic manner and can be consumed anywhere, anytime.